 Design and Build

-As mentioned previously in this JBL Charge 3 VS Flip 4 comparison, one is larger than the other, and that could affect how portable it is for your circumstances.
+As mentioned previously in this JBL Flip 4 VS JBL Charge 3 comparison, one is larger than the other, and that could affect how portable it is for your circumstances.

-They both have a rubber base for easy placement on surfaces and will prevent the speakers from slipping.
-Both the JBL Flip 4 VS Charge 3 can be placed on their sides for more versatility.
+They both have a rubber base for easy placement on surfaces and will prevent the wireless speaker systems from slipping like with Flip 3.
+Both the Flip 4 VS Charge 3 can be placed on their sides for more versatility.

 The control buttons are located under a protective rubber flap to make sure you don’t get any water on it.